Relativistic slowing down shocks as sources of GRB lag: Results

 Negative lags appear at frequencies higher than $\nu_{max}$ only and the difference between the frequencies and $\nu_{max}$ is not small then.
 Positive lags are found at frequencies both lower and higher than $\nu_{max}$ but mainly around $\nu_{max}$.

-We normally expect that shocks with the small value of $\gamma_i$ have large $a$ and vice versa.
+We normally expect that if $\gamma_i$ increases then initial $a$ decreases.
 If we adopt the above assumption then, according to the received results, there is a certain value of the initial Lorentz factor $\gamma_i$ below which the positive lag is not visible and with growing $\gamma_i$ positive lags become more and more harsh.
 If we assume additionally that the GRB luminosity is growing together with increasing $\gamma_i$, then together with the increase in the distance to GRBs we will be observing the larger contribution of GRBs with stronger positive lags.

-Our simulations show that the low energy electrons gain small $\beta$ if the shock decelerates quickly and if $\gamma$ decreases then $\beta$ decreases too (see Figures \ref{fig:v_decel_ad} and \ref{fig:n_struct_ad}).
-It is consistent with observations of the low energy electrons in plerions (\citealt{Weiler78}, $1.2<\beta<1.6$), GRBs (\citealt{Band93}, $\beta\simeq1.1$ typically), hotspots in radio galaxies (\citealt{Stawarz07}, $\beta<2$) and luminous blazar sources (\citealt{Sikora09}, $\beta\simeq1.6$ typically).
-Moreover, the simulations show that the high energy electrons gain $\beta$ larger than $2.23$ if the shock decelerates slowly (see Figure \ref{fig:v_const_ad}, $2.4<\beta<2.5$) and it is consistent with observations of the sources with relativistic shocks where $\beta\simeq2.4$ is a typical value.
-Medium deceleration is presented in Figure \ref{fig:s_stop_ad}, there are two flat parts in spectra.
+Our simulations show that the low energy electrons gain small $\beta$ if the shock decelerates quickly (see Fig. \ref{fig:v_decel_ad} and \ref{fig:n_struct_ad}).
+It is consistent with observations of the low energy electrons in plerions (\citet{Weiler78}, $1.2<\beta<1.6$), GRBs (\citet{Band93}, $\beta\simeq1.1$ typically), hotspots in radio galaxies (\citet{Stawarz07}, $\beta<2$) and luminous blazar sources (\citet{Sikora09}, $\beta\simeq1.6$ typically).
+Moreover, the simulations show that the high energy electrons gain $\beta$ larger than $2.23$ if the shock decelerates slowly (see Fig. \ref{fig:v_const_ad}, $2.4<\beta<2.5$) and it is consistent with observations of the sources with relativistic shocks where $\beta\simeq2.4$ is a typical value.
+Medium deceleration is presented in Fig. \ref{fig:s_stop_ad}, there are two flat parts in spectra.
 Our intuitive estimation is that the deceleration of a typical GRB is changing from $a=50$ to $a=9\cdot10^3$ during the phenomenon.